 The Lamp (School Paper)

 The Lamp is Hunterdon Central's student newspaper.
-It is published every other week and seeks to bring students news, views, entertainment and photos connected to the school community.
+It is published monthly and seeks to bring students news, views, entertainment and photos connected to the school community.
+There is also an online publication hclamponline.com.
 We invite students to become involved at any time of the year.
-Meetings are held every Wednesday and every other Tuesday during block 5 in room 642.
+Students interested in writing for The Lamp can email Mr. Einhorn.

 The Thespian Society is an International Honors Society that promotes excellence and stewardship in High School Theater.
 Hunterdon Central’s Troupe 3035 is made of students who participate in the Hunterdon Central extra-curricular theater program and who strive to personify the values of inclusion, acceptance and service to the community that the organization represents.
 Membership is by invitation based on participation.
 For information on theater opportunities here at Central please join the Central Theater Classroom (code volugzs)

 Club open to all Central students interested in topics related to gender equality.
 Third Wave will work with local and international organizations to spread awareness about how gender impacts various aspects of our community.
 Additionally, the club engages in a discussion of current events and topics relating to gender studies.
 Meetings are on Mondays.

 Tri-M Music Honor Society is a national organization with chapters in high schools all across the country.
 This group is open to sophomores, juniors and seniors who have an “A” average in the music courses they have taken at Central, and an average of “B” or better in all of their classes.
 Students must also be currently enrolled in a music course.
 This is a service organization, so students present musical performances in the community or tutor younger students in music after school.
 We are open to new ideas!
 For more information, contact Mr. Stevenson or one of our 2022-2023 student officers: Max Niedziejko, Anne Hopta, Carissa Dienes or Olivia Fuoti.